It’s not the events of our lives that shape us, but our beliefs as to what those events mean.

 Remember that your limiting beliefs are assumptions you make about reality that aren’t true in your particular situation.
-They aren’t helpful, and they certainly don’t serve you as you make your way along your journey towards your goals.
+They aren’t helpful, and they certainly don’t serve you or the goals you want to achieve.

 Before moving on, it might also be helpful to identify how these limiting beliefs found their way into your life.
 Ask yourself: